Harrison Bader

 In January 2022, finding himself with some free time during the 2021-2022 lockout and with the local school system under pressure due to a surge in COVID-19 cases among teachers, he worked as a substitute teacher at Meramec Elementary School in Clayton, MO, teaching physical education.
 He explained that he got the job through a friend who had a connection with the district superintendent, and that he would not have been qualified to teach any other subject, but felt comfortable working with kids in the school gym.
 On May 10th that season, he hit the first inside-the-park homer by a Cardinals player in over 20 years, off Kyle Bradish of the Baltimore Orioles.
 The last Cardinals player to hit one had been Fernando Vina, back in 2001, and the last to hit one at home had been Vince Coleman in 1985.
 He hit .256 in 72 games for the Cards, with 5 homers and 21 RBIs, then on August 7th was traded to the New York Yankees in return for P Jordan Montgomery.
 He was on the injured list at the time and only appeared in 14 games for his new team until the end of the season, hitting .217 with no homers.
 But then, out of nowhere, he was his team's best hitter in the postseason, delivering 5 homers in 9 games, scoring 8 runs while driving in 6, while going 10 for 30 at the plate.
 His production easily outpaced that of Aaron Judge, who had set a new American League record with 62 homers during the regular season.

 He was scheduled to be the Yankees' starting centerfielder when the 2023 season began, but he missed all of April with an injury, then after a decent first month, missed another three weeks in June.
 The Yankees were struggling by then and while he played regularly in July and August, he could not recapture the magic of the previous October.
-He was placed on waivers at the end of the month, principally to give the Yankees an opportunity to see what young phenom Jasson Dominguez could do at the major league level, and was immediately claimed by the Cincinnati Reds, who were hanging at the edges of the postseason race.
+He was placed on waivers at the end of August, principally to give the Yankees an opportunity to see what young phenom Jasson Dominguez could do at the major league level, and was immediately claimed by the Cincinnati Reds, who were hanging at the edges of the postseason race.
 He was hitting .240 in 84 games, with 7 homers and 37 RBIs, for an OPS+ of 75.
 He couldn't get his bat going with the Reds, though, hitting just .161 in 14 games.
 He became a free agent at the end of the season, and on January 4, 2024, reports came out that the New York Mets had signed him to a one-year deal worth $10.5 million.
 He had been a college teammate of Mets star Pete Alonso.

 Notable Achievements[edit]